 Nayabaru are descendants of Cretaceous iguanodonts.
 They are about twice as tall as a kavkem.
 They're still equipped with a tail, but it's much shorter and more monkey-like than that of their ancestors.
 Their faces have lost any semblance of a beak in favour of expressive lips.
 They are still capable of very loud vocalisations that would aptly be described as bellows.

-They're smooth-skinned and their colouration is usually not far removed from a dull green.
+They're smooth-skinned and their colouration on Asheenagiji is usually not far removed from a dull green, although rust colours are equally common on a global scale.
 Their irides are typically blue or green, and their white sclera is clearly visible, as it would be in humans.

 Generally speaking, Nayabaru have much in common with humans - although not quite enough to likely get along with them in the long-term.
 Their expressive faces are armed with many facial expressions familiar to humans (including the notion of a grin (albeit only ever malevolent), despite not having a predatory evolution to guide it).